Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 "Right, let's head back."

 "OK."
-And she spoke nothing else, let the feelings sink in.
+And she spoke nothing else, let the feelings sink in.{{footnote: [Want more story about the grave?
+Read more here (but do it only after you finish the first part of the next subchapter, because their final members would join only thereafter).](./96_heart_to_heart.html#rex-confessing-to-pyra)}}

 ---